protos50/git-ruled-based-tutor/README.md

 ## 🎓 Academic Context

-Developed as Prototype 1 for the Artificial Intelligence course (TP2).
+Developed as Prototype 1 for the Artificial Intelligence course.